|

 The Atlantic

-Intracoastal Waterway stretches from Norfolk, Va., to Key West,
+Intracoastal Waterway stretches from New York. to Key West,

 traveling from Point A to Point B along the waterway and for a